dhermes/solution-transfer-curved-meshes/README.md

   - `main_figure25.pdf`
   - `main_figure30.pdf`

-Scripts to generate this images can be found there.
+Scripts to generate these images can be found there.

 [1]: https://github.com/dhermes/phd-thesis
 [2]: https://arxiv.org/abs/1609.00037